Love brings us together

 Words of Affirmation

-Words of affirmation is telling the other person they are important to you.
+Words of affirmation are telling the other person they are important to you.

 This love language is showing love through verbal or written reaffirmation.
-Some people need to hear that they are loved, or that they are doing a good job, or that they are attractive to their spouse.
+Some people need to hear that they are loved, that they are doing a good job, or that they are attractive to their spouses.

 Giving gifts is a great way to show someone you love them.
-This is not a vanity or greed thing, but more of a “I saw this and thought of you” act.
+This is not a vanity or greed thing, but more of an “I saw this and thought of you” act.

 I know that for my mom, this is definitely one of her love languages.